slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "You can’t bore people into buying your product."
 -- David Ogilvy*

+> *"If you make people think they're thinking, they'll love you.
+If you really make them think, they'll hate you."
+-- Don Marquis*

 > *"Nobody reads advertising.
 People read what interests them, and sometimes it’s an ad."
 -- Howard Luck Gossage*